Biological system

 A biological system is a complex network which connects several biologically relevant entities.
-Biological organization spans several scales and are determined based different structures depending on what the system is.
+Biological organization spans several scales and is determined based on different structures depending on what the system is.
 Examples of biological systems at the macro scale are populations of organisms.
 On the organ and tissue scale in mammals and other animals, examples include the circulatory system, the respiratory system, and the nervous system.
 On the micro to the nanoscopic scale, examples of biological systems are cells, organelles, macromolecular complexes and regulatory pathways.
 A biological system is not to be confused with a living system, such as a living organism.

 Organ and tissue systems

 An example of a system: the brain, the cerebellum, the spinal cord, and the nerves are the four basic components of the nervous system.

 These specific systems are widely studied in human anatomy and are also present in many other animals.